gaurav337/adaptive-ttc/road.md

 Every phase has a concrete artifact to produce.
 Do not spend three weeks watching lectures.
 Watch one video, build the thing, then move on.

 **Your dataset is the project.**
-The repair ladder data — failure signatures mapped to minimum repair levels — is the novel contribution.
+The repair ladder data — failure signatures + CodeBERT embeddings mapped to minimum repair levels — is the novel contribution.
 Even if your classifiers perform poorly, you have built a dataset that other researchers can use.
 Protect it.
 Back it up in two places.
 Document every field.

-**The five traps that kill research projects:**
+**The six traps that kill research projects:**
 1. Using server-mode inference in a loop for 3,000 generations → use offline batch
 2. Running untrusted code without sandboxing → use E2B or Docker
 3. Random train/test split across same problem IDs → use GroupKFold
 4. Script crashes at generation 2,847 with no checkpoint → write checkpoint from day one
 5. Tracking results in text files → use W&B from the first experiment
+6. Forgetting to store `think_tokens` / `code_tokens` on DeepSeek runs → parse and save them in Phase 2, before Phase 5 begins